 Way of All Flesh

 The ECP was fairly fortunate in not having had to endure the disgrace of being formally shut down or privatized along with the rest of the Marcos-era government agencies and corporations.
 This occurred through a technicality: upon her election to the Batasang Pambansa (the Marcos-era National Assembly), Imee Marcos decided to focus more intently on her legislative responsibilities and resigned from her ECP position.
-In order to effect changes in accordance with a different set of interests (mostly associated with international-festival plans, uncensored film screenings, and co-productions with foreign financiers), the ECP was dissolved in 1985 and a new institution, called the Film Development Foundation of the Philippines, set up in its stead.
+In order to effect changes in accordance with a different set of interests (mostly associated with international-festival plans, uncensored film screenings, and co-productions with foreign financiers), the ECP was dissolved by presidential decree on September 30, 1985, and a new institution, called the Film Development Foundation of the Philippines, set up in its stead.

 The same set of core personnel were given the option to remain with the FDFP, although for some of us at the National Media Production Center, production work for the government’s TV station suddenly seemed more attractive after all.
 How implicated was the NMPC in the raging controversy of the decade – the assassination of Benigno S. Aquino, Jr.?
 It was responsible for the airport security cameras, which suspiciously turned out blank during the precise date and time that the event took place.
 A few key personnel, also initially involved with the ECP, resigned during the period between the assassination and the 1986 snap presidential elections.
 No one doubted the close links between the First Lady and the NMPC director, particularly during periods when Mrs. Marcos would embark on her foreign shopping sprees and we the employees would find our salaries delayed by a few days, sometimes up to a week.